 Our dentists are extensively trained in treating patients in a hospital setting.
 When you visit our general dental practice at the University of Tennessee Medical Center, we offer general anesthesia via the hospital’s operating rooms, which are located just down the hall from our office.
 Our dentists’ hospital privileges mean we’re able to treat patients that require hospital-based dental work under general anesthesia.
 We work closely with hospital anesthesiologists and surgeons to guarantee the best dental care experience.

 Good oral health can lead to a better quality of life.
 Don’t let fear of the dentist or uncomfortable medical issues stop you from getting the dental care you need.
-Talk to Dr. Williams, Dr. Wilson, or Dr. Young about general anesthesia in a hospital setting.
+Talk to Dr. Williams or Dr. Wilson about general anesthesia in a hospital setting.